 Body Collisions.
 Battlesnake is a game of wits and honor.
 If your Battlesnake attempts to consume another Battlesnake, it will be eliminated from the game for unsports-snake-like conduct.

 Head-to-Head Collisions.
 The one exception to Body Collisions is when two Battlesnakes meet head-to-head.
 In this scenario, the outcome is a little more complex: the larger Battlesnake will survive and the shorter will be eliminated.
 If both are the same size, then both are eliminated.
+If a food disk is also located at the collision site, the collision will be evaluated first.

 At the beginning of each game every Battlesnake will be the same size and occupy a single square.
 This is naturally very uncomfortable for them, and as they make their first few moves they will stretch out to their full length.